-The high latitude atmosphere is a dynamic region driven by solar and magnetospheric forcing with processes that respond to forcing from the Sun, magnetosphere, neutral atmosphere, and ionosphere.
-The dominant coupling occurs between the ionosphereand magnetosphere, which drives plasma motions in the auroral oval and polar cap through the Dungey cycle
+The high latitude atmosphere is a dynamic region with processes that respond to forcing from the Sun, magnetosphere, neutral atmosphere, and ionosphere.
+The dominant coupling occurs between the ionosphere, magnetosphere, and the solar wind.
+Interactions between the Interplanetary Magnetic Field (IMF), the magnetic field carried by the solar wind, and the terrestrial

-- 5 (Dungey, 1961).
-These motions differ based on whether the ionospheric plasma lies on open or closed geomagnetic field lines, where-, magnetosphere, and the solar wind.
-Interactions between the Interplanetary Magnetic Field (IMF), the magnetic field carried by the solar wind, and the terrestrial magnetosphere result in magnetic reconnection.
-This creates an area of open field lines are those that reach out from the Earth to connect with the Interplanetary Magnetic Field (IMF) and closed field lines (field lines that originate at Earth and connect to the IMF) known as the polar cap.
-The physical processes that occur here are different - 10 than those that happen at other high latitude regions where the magnetic field lines are closed (connect back to the Earth in the opposite hemisphere.
-In the simplest case, convective drifts within the polar capionosphere travel along approximately straight, antisunward paths (from magnetic local noon to midnight) and convective drifts in the auroral oval travel in curved, sunward paths.
-The auroral and).
-In the polar capregions also experience different types of , magnetic field lines are moved from magnetic noon to magnetic midnight by the solar wind, where they eventually reconnect with geomagnetic field lines - 15 from the opposite hemisphere.
-Once closed, these field lines move to lower magnetic latitudes (the auroral oval) and return towards the dayside.
+- 5 magnetosphere result in magnetic reconnection.
+This creates an area of open field lines (field lines that originate at Earth and connect to the IMF) known as the polar cap.
+The physical processes that occur here are different than those that happen at other high latitude regions where the magnetic field lines are closed (connect back to the Earth in the opposite hemisphere).
+In the polar cap, magnetic field lines are moved from magnetic noon to magnetic midnight by the solar wind, where they eventually reconnect with geomagnetic field lines from the opposite hemisphere.
+Once closed, these field lines move to lower magnetic - 10 latitudes (the auroral oval) and return towards the dayside.
 This process of reconnection is known as the Dungey cycle (Dungey, 1961), and (to first order) describes the motion of the magnetic field lines and the ionospheric plasma frozen into those field lines.

 At ionospheric altitudes, the Open-Closed field line Boundary (OCB) separates the polar cap from the auroral oval, the highest latitude region to have closed magnetic field lines.
-This boundary is important because the state of the field lines (open or
+This boundary is important because the state of the field lines (open